-While the United States has a House of Representatives with 435 members for a population of 340 million, the previous Bundestag had 736 members for 86 million.
+While the United States has a House of Representatives with 435 members for a population of 340 million, the previous Bundestag had 736 members for a population of 86 million.

 I briefly described the German electoral law in a previous blog.
 The law is schizophrenic because we try to square the circle by mixing proportional representation with a majority vote system.
 Let's get it straight.

-In its purest form, a majority vote elects the person obtaining most of the votes in a constituency.
+In its purest form, a majority vote elects the person obtaining the most votes in a constituency.
 The number of seats in parliament equals the number of elected deputies.
-This system has the advantage that the person elected is known and regarded as the representative for the people living in the constituency.
+This system has the advantage that the elected person is known and regarded as the representative of the people living in the constituency.
 With this bonding, the citizen knows whom to address when needed.

 On the other hand, minority opinions and parties are ignored.
 So, Churchill said of the majority vote as practiced in the UK and the USA, where the winner takes it all, "It isn't one hundred percent democratic," adding, "but it works."

-Proportional representation is more democratic since it allows the presentation of smaller parties in parliament.
-However, this leads to a fragmentation of votes, making it challenging to find majorities to form stable governments.
-In addition, the representatives in parliament do not feel responsible for a constituency and, therefore, remain "invisible" to the voter.
+Proportional representation is more democratic because it allows smaller parties to be represented in parliament.
+However, this leads to vote fragmentation, making it challenging to secure majorities to form stable governments.
+In addition, the representatives in parliament do not feel responsible to a constituency and therefore remain "invisible" to the voter.

 The negative example of a pure proportional voting system was the Weimar Republic.
 Due to the poor economic situation (mass unemployment), the share of votes for parties on the extreme right and left wings in the Reichstag increased from election to election.
 This made it increasingly difficult for the moderate center-left to collect the many small parties under one democratic umbrella and form viable governments.
 Ultimately, it was possible to govern the Republic only by Notverordnungen (executive orders).
 So eventually, the Nazis gave the collapsing Republic the death blow with the Ermächtigungsgesetz (Enabling Act) of 1933.